meltoner/agrofelis/components/vehicle-steering/readme.md

 ## Steering plates

-The steering plates are two detachable 2 mm horizontal plates with welded nuts mounted into the vehicle frame via relevant holes made in the frame and bolts.
-The steering plates provides sufficient headroom to enclose the two linear actuators and provide fixed push point via two 6mm rods pierced vertically.
-The steering plates moreover create three compartments within the vehicle's frame.
-The bottom compartment hosting the Agrofelis Motors hub driver, the middle one hosting the steering linear actuators and the top compartment hosting the steering micro-controller and the Jetson Nano embedded computer.
+The steering plates are two detachable 2 mm horizontal plates with welded nuts mounted into the vehicle frame via relevant holes made in the frame.
+The steering plates provide sufficient headroom to enclose the two linear actuators and provide fixed push points via two 6 mm rods piercing vertically the plates.
+The steering plates moreover, create three compartments within the vehicle's frame.
+The bottom compartment hosting the [Agrofelis Motors hub driver](https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver), the middle one hosting the steering linear actuators and the top compartment hosting the steering micro-controller and the Jetson Nano embedded computer.

-The following diagram illustrates the described steering plates annotated with key dimension metrics.
+The following diagram illustrates the described steering plates, annotated with key dimension metrics.

 ![Steering mounting plates diagram](_figures/vehicle-steering-03-mounting-plates-1.png)